tkellen/json-api/format/index.md

-The `author` relationship includes a URL for the relationship itself (which allows the client to change the related author without deleting the `people` object), a URL to fetch the resource objects, and linkage information for the current compound document.
+The `author` relationship includes a URL for the relationship itself (which allows the client to change the related author without deleting the `people` object), a URL to fetch the records, and linkage information for the current compound document.

 The `comments` relationship is simpler: it just provides a URL to fetch the comments.
-The following resource object, which provides the `comments` relationship as a string value rather than an object, is equivalent:
+The following record, which provides the `comments` relationship as a string value rather than an object, is equivalent:

 ```javascript
 // ...